Gokuldroid/Gokuldroid.github.io/contents/posts/2026-07-09-the-new-manager-reset.md

 **Before the old manager leaves:**

 - Get the narrative into writing.
 Ask them directly to document your standing and trajectory — in a handoff note, or better, in the official review record where it's durable and discoverable.
 Most managers will do this if asked; almost none do it unprompted.
 - Extract verbal commitments into email.
-"Just to confirm my understanding before your transition: we'd discussed that I'm on track for senior in the next cycle, pending X and Y." A reply of "yes, that's right" converts a worthless verbal promise into an artifact the new manager can't easily dismiss ([Write Things Down](/posts/keeping-judgment-in-the-ai-loop/#write-things-down)).
+"Just to confirm my understanding before your transition: we'd discussed that I'm on track for senior in the next cycle, pending X and Y." A reply of "yes, that's right" converts a worthless verbal promise into an artifact the new manager can't easily dismiss.

 **After the new manager arrives:**